 The President’s Advisory Panel on Federal Tax Reform recommended two simpler and fairer alternatives to the US income tax system, but both come with some big catches.

-The core chapters outline the panel’s Simplified Income Tax Plan and the Growth and Investment Tax Plan, and how a value-added tax might be added to the former.
+The panel’s report, Simple, Fair, and Pro-Growth, outlines the Simplified Income Tax Plan and the Growth and Investment Tax Plan (as well as how a value-added tax might be added to the former).
 The final chapter examines the possibility of replacing the income tax with a retail sales tax and finds that doing so would be deeply problematic.

 Simplified Income Tax Plan

-The Simplified Income Tax Plan (SIT) would streamline the tax code by eliminating several exemptions.
-It would lower individual income tax rates to a range of 15–33 percent and cut the top corporate rate to 31.5 percent.
+The Simplified Income Tax Plan would streamline the tax code by eliminating several exemptions.
+It would lower individual income tax rates to a range of 15–33 percent and set the top corporate rate at 31.5 percent.
 And it would encourage greater use of Roth-style savings accounts, such that a family of four could contribute up to $60,000 per year in plans for retirement, health, education, and housing.